ZejdK/ChatApp/README.md

     "databasePassword": ""
 }
 ```
-run Main app which contains the server message relay
+then run the Main class

-make a configclient.json file and fill in the parameters
+make a configclient.json inside the resources folder of ChatApp module file and fill in the following json
 ```
 {
     "serverUrl": "",
     "serverPort": ""
 }
 ```

-and then run the client application
+and then run the ChatAppClient class